-Personality is developed through self realization and self respect.
-The end goal of the program is to build self awareness ie. knowing oneself intimately.
-Good judgement had to be developed through practice.
+Personality is developed through self-realization and self-respect.
+The end goal of the program is to build self-awareness ie. knowing oneself intimately.
+Good judgment had to be developed through practice.
 Daily tasks focused on physical, mental, and emotional development.
-Students built their personalities in a multi dimensional manner.
+Students built their personalities in a multidimensional manner.

 Character Building (Resilience)

-Through the program children are taught about eating healthy food, good behaviour and high ideals.
-Reflection and meditation are used to build Resilience in children so that they can deal with everyday challenges of their lives.
+Through the program, children are taught about eating healthy food, good behavior, and high ideals.
+Reflection and meditation are used to build Resilience in children so that they can deal with the everyday challenges of their lives.